jsfiddle/togetherjs/README.md

 TogetherJS is a service for your website that makes it surprisingly easy to collaborate in real-time.

-Using TogetherJS two people can interact on the same page, seeing each other's cursors, edits, and browsing a site together.
+Two people can interact on the same page Using TogetherJS, seeing each other's cursors, edits, and browsing a site together.
 The TogetherJS service is included by the web site owner, and a web site can customize and configure aspects of TogetherJS's behavior on the site.

 For more information and to see TogetherJS in action, visit [togetherjs.com](https://togetherjs.com/)